 2 All non-core courses offered by the Biostatistics program are approved elective courses.
-Each of BIOS 6301, 6306, 6321, 7323, 7330, 8366, 8372, and 8375 are strongly recommended unless a similar graduate-level course has been completed.
-In addition, independent studies and graduate-level courses in the fields of biomedicine, advanced computational methods, and data science can qualify with approval from the Director of Graduate Studies.
+Each of EPID 8311 (or BIOS 6306), BIOS 6321, BIOS 7323, and BIOS 7346 are strongly recommended unless a similar graduate-level course has been completed.
+In addition, independent studies and graduate-level courses in other fields can qualify with approval from the Director of Graduate Studies.